 An interview is an opportunity to bring a voice to your application and to your story.
-The most important thing is to represent who you are in a genuine manner, to be yourself.
+It is important to represent who you are in a genuine manner, to be yourself.
 Many applicants find themselves battling with nervousness.
 The best way to deal with anxious or nervous feelings is to practice.
-Practice with friends, practice in front of the mirror, and utilize the opportunity to mock interview through the Career Development Office.
-If you go through the Pomona Process you will also receive an interview and evaluation with the Health Sciences Committee.
+Practice with friends, practice in front of the mirror, and utilize the opportunity to mock interview through the Prehealth Advising Office.
+For a virtual interview, practice in the location you will be for the interview, with the same lighting and sound equipment.
+If you go through the Pomona Process you will also receive an interview and evaluation with a member of the Health Science Committee.

 The Interview Process

 Notification of an interview indicates that you have passed a major screening.
-Some applicants begin hearing about interviews within a month of completing their application, but the interviewing season stretches over months, from September until March or April of the following year.
-Many schools send rejection notices to students whose qualifications are judged to be below the minimum for admission as soon as possible, in order to be considerate of the applicant's search process.
+Some applicants begin hearing about interviews within a few months of submitting their application, but the interviewing season stretches over months, from September until March of the following year.
+Some schools send rejection notices to students whose qualifications are judged to be below the minimum for admission as soon as possible, in order to be considerate of the applicant's search process.

 You can expect questions regarding:

-- Your qualifications and motivation for attending the program
+- Your motivations and fit with the program

 - Your strengths and weaknesses